tomerraviv95/bayesian-learning-in-receivers-for-decoding/README.md

 # Introduction

 This repository implements the proposed model-based Bayesian framework for [DeepSIC](https://arxiv.org/abs/2002.03214) and for the weighted belief propogation [WBP](https://arxiv.org/abs/1607.04793).
-We explain on the different directories and subdirectories below.
+The explanation on how the simulations were obtained follows below.

 # Folders Structure

 ## python_code

-The python simulations of the simplified communication chain: symbols generation, channel transmission and detection.
+The python simulations of the simplified communication chain: bits generation, encoding, modulation, transmission through noisy channel, detection and finally decoding.
+The transmission is done over a sequence of blocks composed of pilot and information parts as in the paper.
+The main script for running this pipeline is the evaluator.py file, using the configuration defined in the config.yaml file.
+It has the following parameters:

+### config.yaml

+* seed - random integer used for reproducibility.

+* block_length - coherence block bits, total size of pilot + data. type: int.

+* pilots_length - number of bits in the pilots part.
+Other bits in the block are information bits. type: int.

+* blocks_num - number of block transmitted sequentailly. type: int.

+* n_user - number of users in the uplink scenario. type: int.

+* n_ant - number of antennas on the BS in the uplink scenario. type: int.

+* channel_model - the channel model, in the set ['Synthetic','Cost2100'].

+* linear - whether the channel is linear or not.
+Boolean value.

+* fading_in_channel - whether to apply fading.
+Only relevant for the Synthetic channel, Cost2100 has built in fading as a default.
+Boolean value.

+* snr - signal-to-noise value in dB (float).

+* modulation_type - which modulation to use, in the set of ['BPSK','QPSK','EightPSK'].

+* detector_type - which detector to use, in the set of ['seq_model','model_based_bayesian','bayesian','end_to_end'].

+* code_type - which code to use, in the set of ['BCH','POLAR'].
+I've only used polar codes for the paper.

+* code_bits - number of code bits, integer.
+The n value in the polar (n,k) definition.

+* message_bits - number of message bits, integer.
+The k value in the polar (n,k) definition.

+* decoder_type - which decoder to use, in the set of ['bp','wbp','modular_bayesian_wbp','bayesian_wbp'].

+* hidden_base_size - number of hidden neurons in the DeepSIC architecture.
+Integer.

+* deepsic_iterations - number of iterations in the DeepSIC model.

-### channel
+### datasets

 Includes the symbols generation and transmission part, up to the creation of the dataset composed of (transmitted, received) tuples in the channel_dataset wrapper class.
 The modulation is done in the modulator file.